irontec/ivozprovider/doc/sphinx/retail/retail_filters.rst

 .. attention:: Calls forwarded by a filter will keep the original
-    caller identification, adding the fordwarding info in a SIP *Diversion* header.
+    caller identification, adding the forwarding info in a SIP *Diversion* header.

+.. error:: Retail DDI filters have precedence over retail account call forward settings (as they apply before).